Lesson 18 – Madison Sweetser

-Sweetser succeeded in gaining the trust of many of the Dakota Indians.
+Sweetser succeeded in gaining the trust of many of the Dakota people.
 In December, 1851, he earned from them the Power-of-Attorney to act on their behalf and he obtained their signatures on a written protest arguing against the legality of the traders’ paper.
 If this protest was upheld in Congress, it meant that Sibley and his men would receive no money as a result of the Treaty of Traverse des Sioux.
 Once it appeared that Sweetser had the advantage, he offered a bribe of $30,000 to remove his opposition.
 But Sibley and the traders of the American Fur Company refused this offer because they believed it was too much to pay for their own money.

-Determined not to allow Sweetser to obtain the money from the treaty for himself, Sibley, along with Senator Henry M. Rice, managed to revoke Power-of-Attorney from Sweetser.
-When the time came for the money to be paid, Sweetser influenced a near uprising at the Traverse des Sioux, but he was unsuccessful in stopping payment to the traders.
-In a final effort, Sweetser filed formal charges against Governor Alexander Ramsey for his role in deceiving the Indians and allowing the treaty money to be paid directly to the traders.
-The Unites States Senate sent a committee to St. Paul to investigate matters, but they determined that “the conduct of Governor Ramsey was not only free from blame, but highly commendable and free even meritorious.”
+Determined not to allow Sweetser to obtain the money from the treaty for himself, Sibley, along with Senator Henry Rice, managed to revoke Power-of-Attorney from Sweetser.
+When the time came for the money to be paid, Sweetser influenced a near uprising at Traverse des Sioux, but he was unsuccessful in stopping payment to the traders.
+In a final effort, Sweetser filed formal charges against Governor Alexander Ramsey for his role in deceiving the Dakota and allowing the treaty money to be paid directly to the traders.
+The Unites States Senate sent a committee to St. Paul to investigate matters, but they determined that “the conduct of Governor Ramsey was not only free from blame, but highly commendable and meritorious.”

 In a letter written January, 25, 1853, trader Hercules Dousman wrote to Henry Sibley that, “He (Sweetser) looks and feels used up so much so that I did not have the heart to put my thumb to my nose as I had promised when I met him.
 He is bound for Washington and says that he will never cease til he exposes the villainous misapplications of the Sioux money.”